-B. Use experimentally derived SDG8->target information as “priors” to inform predictive network modeling (independent phase).
+Aim 2B.
+Use experimentally derived “SDG8->target” information as priors to inform predictive network modeling (independent phase).
 Experimentally confirmed regulatory edges between TFs and their target genes can be used as biological prior knowledge to inform and improve network modeling [67][19, 67].
 In this subaim, I will use experimental confirmed genomic targets of SDG8 as prior knowledge, to inform predictive network modeling.

 Modeling approaches: Typically, the algorithm for DFG starts with an initial f matrix representing the influence of the predictors (e.g. in my study the TFs and epigenetic regulators) on the regulated genes (Fig. 5B), which will be optimized by the end of the machine learning procedure.
 If no prior knowledge is used, this initial matrix is seeded with normal distributed pseudorandom numbers.
-When prior knowledge is used, a matrix of 1 and -1 representing the prior knowledge of the regulatory relationship between predictors and target genes (e.g. SDG8 and its genomic targets) will be overlaid on top of the random matrix as the initial matrix.
+When prior knowledge is used, a matrix of 1 and -1 representing the prior knowledge of regulatory relationship between predictors and target genes (e.g. SDG8 and its genomic targets) will be overlaid on top of the random matrix as the initial matrix.
 I have profiled genomic targets of SDG8 through multiple –omics approaches using sdg8 mutant and transgenic SDG8 epitope-tagged lines (see preliminary results below).
-This information will be provided as priors in the form of an initial seeding matrix for DFG, while epigenetic regulators and TFs will be used as predictors to create a third learnt model and network from the time-series data from Aim 1 (Fig. 2).
+This information will be provided as priors in the form of an initial seeding matrix for DFG, while epigenetic regulators and TFs will be used as predictors to create a third learnt model and network from the time-series data (Fig. 2).
 The resulting network model will be compared to the ones constructed without prior knowledge (Fig. 2) in their network properties, including their success rate in accurately predicting gene expression states in left-out time-point data, and in vivo validation with published transgenic experimental data if available, to test if the epigenetic regulator priors help yield greater accuracy of prediction in the gene network.